chrisdrifte/chrisdrifte/README.md

 ## Mentoring

 I taught Computer Science at [Internation Rural School](https://www.internationalruralschool.com/), volunteered with [CodeYourFuture](https://codeyourfuture.io/), and privately mentored students in various languages.

-## Recommendations

-### Michael Batschon, Team Lead Digital Product Manager, Bike24

-> Even in complex environments, Chris always strives for the best possible technical implementation with the greatest long-term viability.
-He's incredibly engaged, even far beyond his specific scope of responsibilities.
-Chris is always seeking knowledge, opportunities for exchange, and ways to collaborate.
-For him, team boundaries are merely imaginary.
-With his motivation and drive, he inspires everyone around him.
-Because he has also gained extensive professional experience as a consultant, he brings this wonderful mindset — that of a sympathetic listener and analyst, problem-solver, and mentor.

-### David Malott, Founder & CEO of SpaceFactory

-> I've had the privilege of working with Chris for the past six years, and during this time, I've been consistently impressed with his strong technical competency and work ethic.
-Chris has been a trusted partner for us on a multitude of projects—from crafting our company website to cloud deployment of our robotic 3D printing software and explorations in the Metaverse.
->
-> For any organization seeking a senior developer, Chris is a tremendous asset.
-He brings a unique blend of technical and interpersonal skills that is rare to find.
-I wholeheartedly recommend Chris and am confident that he will exceed any expectations set before him.

-### Hasan Chaaban, Director at KOLAPS
-> We have worked with Chris for a while before he joined our team.
-At each step of the way, Chris showed a level of responsibility and initiative that is rarely encountered.
-He is meticulous and technically highly capable.
-He was also always able to cover any know-how gaps he might have by acquiring knowledge and understanding very rapidly.
-His sharp intellect and sense of humor are also a great addition to any team.

 ## Off-Screen